theforeman/theforeman.org/_includes/manuals/1.12/2_quickstart_guide.md

 * _Supported, but deprecated: RHEL, CentOS, Scientific Linux or Oracle Linux 6_

 Other operating systems will need to use alternative installation methods (see the manual).

+The installation will require 4GB of memory, see [System Requirements](manuals/{{page.version}}/index.html#3.1SystemRequirements) for more information.